- If you use tobacco, quitting smoking is BY FAR the #1 thing you can do to enhance your health and your life!

 Currently in Canada there are almost twice as many ex-smokers than current smokers.
 This means that significantly more people have started and quit than have started and continued.

 Concordia students, staff and faculty can meet with a Health Promotion Specialist for free one-on-one smoking cessation counselling.
-If you are not a member of the Concordia community, you can receive professional support from the Quit-Smoking Centre at your Health and Social Service Centre CSSS (type in your postal code to find the centre nearest you).
+If you are not a member of the Concordia community, you can receive professional support from the Quit-Smoking Centre at your Health and Social Service Centre CSSS (type in your postal code at the bottom of the page to find the centre nearest you).

 - If you are doing your own research on the Internet, be sure you know how to evaluate the reliability of information on the Internet